-The group began to build a repertoire first by bringing in relatively obscure pieces by composers such as Thelonious Monk, Chris Speed, Carla Bley, and Bill McHenry and eventually evolved to focus entirely on original music composed by members of the ensemble.
-The material written for the band covers a wide swath of musical terrain, but each piece has a sense of simplicity, a strong identity and serves as a springboard for the musicians' empathetic improvisations.
+The group began to build a repertoire initially built around relatively obscure pieces by composers such as Thelonious Monk, Chris Speed, Carla Bley, and Bill McHenry but eventually evolved to focus entirely on original music composed by members of the ensemble.
+The material written for the band covers a wide swath of musical terrain, but each piece has a strong identity and serves as a springboard for the musicians' empathetic improvisations.
 Signal Quartet's approach to music is one of “letting it all in”; following the thread of the music where it leads, regardless of stylistic constraints; embracing the jazz tradition while refusing to shave off or smooth over any of its eccentricities or irregularities.

 The band's self-titled debut - consisting mostly of pieces by Nachtrab - was released in August of 2022, and the release was celebrated with a performance at the Detroit Jazz Festival the following Month.

-Their sophomore effort, Second Exploration: The Music of Ben Wolkins, (released in April 2023) was celebrated with a midwest tour, featured as a "new and notable release" on Bandcamp's homepage, and continues to receive radio play around the US.
+Their sophomore effort, Second Exploration: The Music of Ben Wolkins, (released in April 2023) was promoted by a midwest tour, featured as a "new and notable release" on Bandcamp's homepage, and continues to receive radio play around the US.

 Slow Brew Studio Video